 - Nausea or vomiting

 - Persistent acid reflux

 - Yellow skin or eyes (jaundice)

 While indigestion can be caused by poor eating habits or stress, it can also indicate more serious conditions, including:

 - Irritable bowel syndrome (IBS)

 - Lactose intolerance

-- Tripment Health TeamMammograms and Older Women: Is there an Age to Stop Screening?Diagnostic mammograms are used to check for breast cancer in patients who do show signs of illness.
-Continue reading if you are wondering about signs that would be considered abnormalities.
+- Tripment Health TeamMammograms and Older Women: Is There an Age to Stop Screening?Diagnostic mammograms are used to check for breast cancer in patients who show signs of illness.